Margaretta Brucker

-Margaretta Lena Brucker (1883–1958) was an American fiction author active from approximately 1937 until 1958.
+Margaretta Lena Brucker (1883 – 1958) was an American fiction author active from approximately 1937 until 1958.

 Brucker wrote juvenile fiction, mysteries, and serial stories for newspapers.
 She also published a number of romance novels using the pseudonym Margaret Howe.
+Her first book was published in 1936 and 25 books were published in total.

 Her nephew, Roger Brucker, credits her with inspiring him to become a writer.

+Miss Brucker was born in Saginaw, Michigan and spent her early life in Shelby, Ohio.
+She graduated from Lake Erie College at Painesville.
+She taught home economics in private schools in Alabama and Mississippi before turning to writing in 1936.
+She also owned the Cotton Bale Tea Room in Harbor Springs, Michigan which she operated for almost 40 years beginning in 1920.